harlanc/xiu/README.md

-# XIU
+# Xiu
-XIU is a live server written by RUST.
+Xiu is a live server written by RUST.

 ## Functionalities